Hospital fees in the 19th century

 Funding public hospitals

 The public sector, which offered free hospital care, continued to be the mainstay of New Zealand’s hospital services.
 From 1957 all funds came from central government, though it had little control over how this money was spent.
 By the late 20th century an ageing population, new health technologies and growing consumer expectations meant that the cost of running public hospitals soared.
 An attempt by the government to introduce overnight charges of $50 for patients in public hospitals in 1991 met with widespread disapproval and was abandoned as an election approached in 1993.
 This reaction demonstrated the public’s continuing commitment to paying for public hospitals through general taxes rather than user charges.

-New high-tech medicine was expensive and contributed to budget blow-outs.
+High-tech medicine was expensive and contributed to budget blow-outs.
 In the 1970s there were only three public cardiac surgery units (at Green Lane, Wellington and Dunedin hospitals).
 About 40% of Wellington’s cardiac patients and half of the Green Lane cases came from outside their respective regions.
-Their costs were approximately $600 per patient per day, a figure which far exceeded the $260 per day flat rate paid to hospital boards for every outside patient in their care.
+Their costs were approximately $600 per patient per day, a figure which far exceeded the $260 per day flat rate paid to hospital boards for each outside patient in their care.

-In 1983 Area Health Boards were established to replace Hospital Boards.
+In 1983 area health boards were established to replace hospital boards.
 Funding was based on population size.
-The National government separated health providers from funders in 1993, and the Area Health Boards were turned into Crown Health Enterprises (Hospital and Health Services from 1996).
-They operated like businesses and competed for contracts with four separate funding agencies called Regional Health Authorities.
+The National government separated health providers from funders in 1993, and the area health boards were turned into Crown health enterprises (hospital and health services from 1996).
+These operated like businesses and competed for contracts with four separate funding agencies called regional health authorities.
 Many hospitals were closed during this period.
-A new Labour-led government (elected in 1999) replaced the Regional Health Authorities with 21 non-profit District Health Boards (20 after Otago and Southland merged in 2010).
+A new Labour-led government (elected in 1999) replaced the regional health authorities with 21 non-profit district health boards (20 after Otago and Southland merged in 2010).